maliMirkec/personal-website/site/articles/remote-worker-routine.md

   - freelance
   - remote work
 thumbnail: Just_My_Routine_As_A_Remote_Worker_ggjr05
-description: "As a remote worker, having a routine and self-discipline is critical.
+old_description: "As a remote worker, having a routine and self-discipline is critical.
 Keeping up with multiple clients, personal projects, and continually improving your skills is a challenging task.
 Here's my recipe on how to stay sane and be a more successful remote worker."
+description: Successful remote work requires routine and discipline.
+Here's my recipe for balancing clients, projects, and skills.
 type: articles-item
 sections2:
   - type: banner-beta